NEW STUDENT ORIENTATION

 When do I move into my Residence Hall?

-All students living on campus will check-into their Residence Halls on Saturday, August 24, 2013.
+All students living on campus will check-into their Residence Halls on Tuesday, January 14th from 9:00am - 5:00pm (Location TBA).
 Resident students who cannot demonstrate Immunization clearance will not be issued a residence hall room key and will not be permitted to reside in on-campus housing until immunization is obtained.
-For more information contact the Office of Residential Education and Housing.
+For more information and location contact the Office of Residential Education and Housing at 973-748-9000 ext.
+1247

 Is there a dress code for Orientation?